Last Minute Trip Checklist: Japan Essentials

 6. Figure out the weather and pack appropriately

-Depending on the time of year, Japan has it all - hiking, skiing, flowers, beaches.
+Depending on the time of year, Japan has it all—hiking, skiing, flowers, beaches.
 Figure out what the weather is going to be like while you are in Japan, and pack accordingly.
 Remember to pack some smart street clothes for going out, as the Japanese take fashion very seriously.
-This guide and this guide can help you with determining the weather in Japan.

-We offer these small suggestions to include in your suitcase:
+We offer these small suggestions for things to include in your suitcase:

 - Shoes that slip on and off

 - Small gifts from home